-The popular singing sensation, Joseph Armand Roch Voisine was born on March 26, 1963 in Edmundston to Real and Zelanda Voisine.
-He was brought up in Saint-Basile, but moved to Notre-Dame-du-Lac, following the divorce of his parents.
+The renowned singer, Joseph Armand Roch Voisine, was born on March 26, 1963, in Edmundston to Real and Zelanda Voisine.
+He grew up in Saint-Basile but moved to Notre-Dame-du-Lac after his parents divorced.

-He found that his passion lay more with music and subsequently started recording compositions with his friends.
-When Paul Vincent, who was a friend of Voisine’s uncle and a disc jockey, heard these compositions, he decided that Voisine had genuine talent as a singer and composer and decided to become his manager.
+Eventually, Voisine realized that music was his true calling and began recording compositions with his friends.
+Paul Vincent, a disc jockey and friend of Voisine’s uncle, recognized his talent as a singer and composer and decided to become his manager.

-In 1986, Roch Voisine made his debut when he sang at LaRonde in Montreal on Canada Day.
-He also went on to host the television show, “Top Jeunesse” on a private Quebec channel.
-In 1989, he made an appearance in the television series, “Lance et Compte” as Dany Ross.
-All of this led to Voisine gaining a significant fan following and it wasn’t long before he completed his transition as a musician.
+Roch Voisine made his debut in 1986, performing at LaRonde in Montreal on Canada Day.
+He later hosted the television show “Top Jeunesse” on a private Quebec channel and appeared in the TV series “Lance et Compte” as Dany Ross.
+These experiences helped Voisine garner a substantial fan base, and he soon established himself as a musician.

 Following this, he conducted international tours which further magnified his stardom and became the youngest musician to be awarded the “Chevalier de l’Ordre des Arts et des Lettres”.

-In 2000, Roch Voisine released his album, “Chaque Feu” which did well both in France and Canada, establishing his former fame.
-In 2003 and 2005 he released his albums, “Je te serai fidèle” and “Sauf si l’amour” which brought him back to the limelight.
-Some of work includes the album series, “Americana” in 2008, “Confidences” in 2010 and “Duophonique” in 2013.
+In 2000, Roch Voisine released his album “Chaque Feu,” which was successful in both France and Canada, reestablishing his former fame.
+He released the albums “Je te serai fidèle” in 2003 and “Sauf si l’amour” in 2005, which brought him back into the spotlight.
+Some of his other work includes the album series “Americana” in 2008, “Confidences” in 2010, and “Duophonique” in 2013.